 A: As a sports nutritionist, I often get questioned about sports drinks for young children.
 My response: Most kids really do not need sports drinks, especially in their lunch boxes!
 A sports drink is little more than sugar water with a dash of salt.
 They are a nutrient-poor alternative milk or orange juice.

 Sports drinks can be appropriate for certain occasions, for example when young kids are exercising in very hot weather.
 For example, I let my young son have a sports drink when he was baking in the summer heat on the baseball field.
 I wanted him to drink a lot of fluid, and I knew he’d drink more Gatorade then plain water.
-But other than that, I encourage parents to fuel their young athletes with more watermelon, orange slices, grapes and watery fruits … foods that contribute to overall health.
-If the weather is hot, the kids might enjoy some salted pretzels, crackers or baked chips.
-The sodium (a part of salt) helps retain water and slow the rate of becoming dehydrated.
+But other than that, I encourage parents to fuel their young athletes with more watermelon, orange slices, grapes, and watery fruits … foods that contribute to overall health.
+If the weather is hot, the kids might enjoy some salted pretzels, crackers, or baked chips.
+The sodium (a part of salt) helps retain water and slows the rate of becoming dehydrated.

 Real foods contain far more electrolytes (more commonly known as sodium and potassium) than most engineered foods.
 In general, the American diet has more than enough sodium and young kids are unlikely to become sodium depleted.